 If you are looking for new outdoor roller skates, we can help.
-Our team of skaters has carefully combed through the expansive lineup of current outdoor skates to find the best skates for new beginners and advanced skaters.
+Our team of skaters and knowledgeable experts has carefully combed through the current lineup of outdoor skates and found what we think are the best performing and best value outdoor skates available today.
+We made our choices with both beginners and advanced skaters in mind so that no matter your skill level, we have a recommendation that fits!

-When it comes to finding the best outdoor roller skates for beginners, the Jackson Vista Viper Nylon Skates are our top pick.
-The Vista Boot offers that traditional high-top that is so popular for outdoor and recreational skating, and it's available in a handful of striking colors or a classic black.
-This boot is great for beginners because it's not too stiff, which can be uncomfortable and require a lengthy break-in to fit well.
-Instead, it feels snug and supportive when laced up tight, but without feeling overly restrictive or inhibiting.
+When it comes to finding the best outdoor roller skates for beginners and casual skaters, the Jackson Vista Nylon Skates are still our top pick.
+They offer that traditional heeled high-top design that is popular for outdoor and recreational skating, and they're available in a handful of striking colors (or black if colorful isn't your style).
+The Vista boot is firm enough to feel snug and supportive while remaining comfortable and convenient to use.

 Our favorite thing about the Chuffed Wanderer, and what makes them especially awesome for advanced skaters, is that you can change the wheels, and they become excellent for park skating and dance sessions.
 The aluminum plate is powerful and responsive, and its weight isn't as noticeable as other cast aluminum plates that tend to make your skates feel like bricks.
 Finally, don't sleep on the Chuffed outdoor wheels; their small profile and 82A tire are a great combination for navigating streets, obstacles, and anything else that gets in your way!